imran1289-ah/E-Learning-Platform/README.md

 ## Features
 - Login/Register for an account (student,tutor,guest or admin)
 - Cart to allow users to pay for their course(s)/lesson(s) enrolled.
-- Scheduale Meetings with tutors
+- Schedule Meetings with tutors
 - Class Forum for students and tutors to connect
 - Search/Filter for courses/lessons
 - Calender system for tutor/students